USS Current Memorial

 Korea, he served on the rescue salvage ship USS Current ARS-22.

-and nephews.
 Friends may call Saturday and Sunday 2-5 and 7-9 PM

 at the Thomas F. Dalton Funeral Home, Hicksville Chapel, 47

 Jerusalem Avenue (corner of West Marie St.) Hicksville, New